nawar/kodi-cli/README.md

 ## Usage

+A sample usage would be

 `kodi-cli -[p|i|s|(y|q) youtube URL/ID|t "text to send"|o "youtube title"]`

+Please check the [Arguments][] section on how to use the rest of the available options.

 ## Setup

-You must either put your Kodi setup (found under "Interfaces") in the first few lines of the script itself, or put a file named .kodirc in your $HOME directory.
+You must either put your Kodi setup (found under "Interfaces") in the first few lines of the script itself, or put a file named `.kodirc` in your `$HOME` directory.
 This file (example provided) contains only four lines in *this specific order*:

 ```
 The Kodi Host